 Tillman Fertitta and Serving Scrambled Eggs

 I recently read Tillman Fertitta’s new book, Shut Up and Listen.
 He could have also named it Shut Up and Serve.
 Tillman is a billionaire owner of multiple restaurants (over 600), casinos, and he’s the owner of the NBA’s Houston Rockets.
 I understand completely why he’s been so successful.
 He has always put the customer first.
 He has a great story at the beginning of the book about serving scrambled eggs.
 There are so many restaurants where you ask for something and they act like it’s too hard to make, or change, or that you “just missed breakfast” by 10 minutes.
 It’s stupid.
-One example of this is going into most any restaurant, asking for eggs and toast, or scrambled eggs, the the waiter has no problem saying no, we can’t do that.
-If the customer asks for scrambled eggs, and you have eggs and a pan, MAKE SCRAMBLED EGGS for goodness sake.
+One example of this is going into most any restaurant, asking for eggs and toast, or just scrambled eggs, the waiter has no problem saying “no, we can’t do that”.
+Tillman says if the customer asks for scrambled eggs, and you have eggs and a pan, MAKE SCRAMBLED EGGS for goodness sake.
 It’s not rocket-science.
 I couldn’t agree more.
 Before McDonald’s started offering breakfast all day, there was a running joke about not being a minute late for breakfast, because they had NO PROBLEM telling you NO, breakfast was over.

 Writing about all of this, I remember a similar experience at a Subway in my neighborhood back in the 90’s.
 I frequented the shop, and I once asked for extra tomatoes on my foot-long tuna sandwich.
 The owner, who was making my sandwich, told me no. I pointed out that not everyone even asks for tomatoes, and many don’t put veggies on at all, so if someone asks for extra of a vegetable, why would you say no. He said it costs too much.
 You know what also costs too much?
 Losing customers.
 I never, ever, stepped foot back in that Subway ever again, and I’ve never forgotten that negative experience.
 [Note, not every negative experience is bad — sometimes it teaches you how NOT to treat others.]